imixs/imixs-workflow/src/site/markdown/index.md

 #How Imixs-Workflow works

 Imixs-Workflow is an open source workflow engine for human-centric business process management (BPM).
-Human-centric BPM means to support human skills and activities by a task orientated workflow-engine.
+Human-centric BPM means to support human skills and activities by a task oriented workflow-engine.
 The Imixs-Workflow project provides a framework for the development of human-centric business applications.
 The Imixs-Workflow engine can be embedded in a Java EE application, or run stand-alone as a web-service in a microservice architecture.

 ##BPMN 2.0